Heat Diffusion Equation (2D)

 Explicit Scheme (Forward Time, Centered Space; FTCS)

-\[\begin{equation} \Delta{t} < \frac{1}{2 \kappa \left(\frac{1}{\Delta{x^2}}+\frac{1}{\Delta{y^2}}\right)} \end{equation}\]
+\[\begin{equation} \Delta{t} < \frac{1}{2 \kappa \left(\frac{1}{\Delta{x^2}}+\frac{1}{\Delta{y^2}}\right)}. \end{equation}\]

-where $\Delta x$ and $\Delta y$ denote the spatial grid spacing in the $x$ and $y$ directions, respectively.
+Here, $\Delta t$ is the time step size, and $\Delta x$ and $\Delta y$ denote the grid spacings in the $x$- and $y$-directions, respectively.
 This condition must be satisfied to ensure numerical stability of the explicit scheme.

-\[\begin{equation} \frac{T_{I^\textrm{C}}^{n+1} - T_{I^\textrm{C}}^{n} }{\Delta t} = \kappa \left( \frac{T_{I^\textrm{W}}^{n} - 2T_{I^\textrm{C}}^{n} + T_{I^\textrm{E}}^{n}}{\Delta{x}^2} + \frac{T_{I^\textrm{S}}^{n} - 2T_{I^\textrm{C}}^{n} + T_{I^\textrm{N}}^{n}}{\Delta{z^2}} \right) + \frac{Q}{\rho c_p}, \end{equation}\]
+\[\begin{equation} \frac{T_{I^\textrm{C}}^{n+1} - T_{I^\textrm{C}}^{n} }{\Delta t} = \kappa \left( \frac{T_{I^\textrm{W}}^{n} - 2T_{I^\textrm{C}}^{n} + T_{I^\textrm{E}}^{n}}{\Delta{x}^2} + \frac{T_{I^\textrm{S}}^{n} - 2T_{I^\textrm{C}}^{n} + T_{I^\textrm{N}}^{n}}{\Delta{y^2}} \right) + \frac{Q_{I^\textrm{C}}^n}{\rho_0 c_p}, \end{equation}\]

-\[\begin{equation} T_{I^\textrm{C}}^{n+1} = T_{I^\textrm{C}}^{n} + a\left(T_{I^\textrm{W}}^{n} - 2T_{I^\textrm{C}}^{n} + T_{I^\textrm{E}}^{n}\right) + b\left(T_{I^\textrm{S}}^{n} - 2T_{I^\textrm{C}}^{n} + T_{I^\textrm{N}}^{n}\right) + \frac{Q \Delta{t}}{\rho c_p}, \end{equation}\]
+\[\begin{equation} T_{I^\textrm{C}}^{n+1} = T_{I^\textrm{C}}^{n} + a\left(T_{I^\textrm{W}}^{n} - 2T_{I^\textrm{C}}^{n} + T_{I^\textrm{E}}^{n}\right) + b\left(T_{I^\textrm{S}}^{n} - 2T_{I^\textrm{C}}^{n} + T_{I^\textrm{N}}^{n}\right) + \frac{Q_{I^\textrm{C}}^n \Delta{t}}{\rho_0 c_p}, \end{equation}\]

 \[\begin{equation} a = \frac{\kappa \Delta{t}}{\Delta{x^2}}, \quad b = \frac{\kappa \Delta{t}}{\Delta{y^2}}. \end{equation}\]